soderlind/class-customizer-range-value-control/README.md

 # WordPress Customizer Range Value

-A generic toggle control you can use to replace the range control.
+A generic range with value control you can use to replace the range control.

 <img src="assets/customizer-range-value.gif" />